Roundup · Updated: August 2026

 The tools, by category

-Nine tools that earn their place, each tagged with its category and its real, public pricing.
+Nine tools that earn their place, each tagged with its category and its price, verified against the vendor’s own site.
 One pro, one con, no filler.

 01